szilard/dscomp-winstab/README.md

 Many data science competitions (e.g. Kaggles) are usually won with small, 4th digit (0.0001s) margins in the respective metric over the 2nd place.
-If the dataset used for evaluation ("private leaderboard") is not large enough, the top ranks might not reflect true underlying value (the ranks will have some statistical variation, i.e. a new evaluation dataset with the same characteristics could produce another "winner").
+If the dataset used for evaluation ("private leaderboard") is not large enough, the top ranks might not reflect true underlying value (the ranks will have considerable statistical variation, i.e. a new evaluation dataset with the same characteristics could produce another "winner").

 In this repo we'll study the rank stability problem of the top models in a *simulation* of a data science competition